athielenhaus/ChatGPT-assisted-parsing-of-job-postings/README.md

   '''
 </pre>

 However, the model continued to falsely indicate the presence of "salary range" and "company benefits" if the posting contained a statement such as "The position includes an attractive salary range and benefits".
-I therefore decided that a multi-step process might be easier, without significantly increasing costs.
+I therefore decided that a multi-step process focusing on each element individually might be easier, without significantly increasing costs, as it would allow for simpler prompts.

 Second approach:

+For each of the three elements:
 - Step 1: extract features
 - Step 2: analyze features